-- CS1: Program is engaged in community strengthening and builds collaborative relationships. - CHS has agreements with community partners and will develop additional agreements to meet family and community needs. - Mobility Mentoring program - Peer-to-peer groups - CS2: Program engages families in community strengthening and supports their leadership development. - Training for Family and Community Advisory Council members - Peer-to-peer groups - Rebound and Recovery v.
+- CS1: Program is engaged in community strengthening and builds collaborative relationships. - CHS has agreements with community partners and will develop additional agreements to meet family and community needs. - CHS will utilize the evidence-based coaching approach, Mobility Mentoring, to partner with families and individuals and help them acquire the resources and skills needed to sustain behavior changes. - CS2: Program engages families in community strengthening and supports their leadership development. - Training for Family and Community Advisory Council members - Peer-to-peer groups - Rebound and Recovery, v.
 EVALUATION

-- o E1: Program collects and analyzes information related to program participation. - FRC staff collects data on program participation - Data Manager will analyze data and present summaries to the FRC staff and Family and Community Advisory Council.
+- E1: Program collects and analyzes information related to program participation. - FRC staff collects data on program participation - Data Manager will analyze data and present summaries to the FRC staff and Family and Community Advisory Council. - E2: Program collects and analyzes information related to program quality. - Data Manager

-- E2: Program collects and analyzes information related to program quality. - Data Manager - Annually, a satisfaction survey will be administered to FRC members to ensure that the FRC is meeting their needs. - CHS Quality Team reviews program data including satisfaction surveys, outcome data and contract deliverables to identify trends and ensure issues are addressed in a timely fashion. - Quality Team monitors contract deliverables - Reports from Quality Team shared with program leadership - E3: Program collects and analyzes information related to program outcomes. - Quality Team analyzes data and alignment with logic model outcomes
+- Annually, a satisfaction survey will be administered to FRC members to ensure that the FRC is meeting their needs. - CHS Quality Team reviews program data including satisfaction surveys, outcome data and contract deliverables to identify trends and ensure issues are addressed in a timely fashion. - Quality Team monitors contract deliverables - Reports from Quality Team shared with program leadership - o E3: Program collects and analyzes information related to program outcomes. - Quality Team analyzes data and alignment with logic model outcomes

-B. Primary Location
+B. LOCATIONS